HubSpot/calling-extensions-sdk/README.md

 ## Typical message flow between the call widget and HubSpot

+The Calling Extensions SDK exposes a simple API for HubSpot and a Call Widget to exchange messages.
+The messages are sent through methods exposed by the SDK and received through eventHandlers.

 ### Initializing the call widget

 The following messages are exchanged when a call widget is instantiated: